Work–life balance

 What happens if your child is sick?

 If you work in Sweden and need to take days off to care for a sick child, there is compensation through the Swedish Social Insurance Agency (Försäkringskassan), which is available for parents with children under 12 years of age.
-For children aged 12–15 a doctor’s certificate is required.
+For children aged between 12 and 16, the parents need to get a doctor’s certificate for the sick child to be entitled to compensation.

-The majority of Sweden’s healthcare, including childbirth, is tax-subsidised.
+Taxes subsidise the majority of Sweden’s healthcare, including childbirth.

 Work–life balance in Sweden